 - Login in with your Azure Subscription account

 - Click on the Function App in the left navigation bar

 - The new window that appears may contain the list of Function App name.
 Select the right App that you have published from the Visual Studio, checkIfSignaturePicture.

 - Click on the appropriate App and you will be navigated to a new window

 - Select the function inside the Function App from the left navigation bar

 - You can now see the function is in read-only mode as it is published from Visual Studio

 - Now, copy the function URL or endpoint from “Get function URL”

 Head to the Microsoft Flow project and paste the copied Function URL or endpoint in the HTTP request action under URI field.
 The HTTP action uses this endpoint to send the parameters to the function in the portal and in return sends a response.

 In this blog, we have seen how to provision an Azure function in Visual Studio and Publish to the Azure Portal.
-Also, on integrating the Function in portal with Microsoft flow.
+Also, it described on integrating the Azure Function in the portal with Microsoft flow.